Our Booking Process

 With booking lodging in another province or country can be scary but do thorough research.
 When we do travel, I prefer B&Bs so that I’m able to enjoy my holiday instead of having to still think about making food.
 It also takes a lot of stress off your back not having to deal with the task of grocery shopping in another state/country.

-Read as much reviews or get someone’s input on the lodging decision.
+Read as many reviews or get someone’s input on the lodging decision.
 You don’t want to be scammed or stranded in an unknown place and have your trip ruined.

 Here are some guidelines to take into account: